The objective of the Friends is to preserve the fabric of Bardwell Church and the churchyard in as good a state of repair as possible.

 In addition to the main musical attraction we currently plan to have a cash bar, a raffle, and Chris's CDs will be on sale.

-Tickets will be available on the We Got Tickets website.
+Tickets are available on the We Got Tickets website.

 As always, offers of help to run these events would be gratefully received.